-In addition to being a requested vocalist, Kim’s work as a lyricist is in rising demand.
-Of course, you can hear her contributions on the NYV CD’s; and now you can hear her other original lyrics throughout the world, including Russia, Brazil, the Netherlands (with Brazilian composer, Ivan Lins and the Metropole Orchestra), and Japan.
-Most notably, Kim wrote the title track to the accompanying CD of Bill Strickland’s best selling book “Making the Impossible Possible”.
-You can find her song “World of Possibilities” on iTunes.
+Nazarian’s work as a lyricist can be heard on the NYV CD’s and in other projects throughout the world, e.g. with Brazilian composer Ivan Lins and the Metropole Orchestra.
+Most notably, Nazarian wrote “World of Possibilities”, the title track to the accompanying CD of Bill Strickland’s best selling book “Making the Impossible Possible“.

 Kim is a dedicated teacher of vocal technique and the art of ensemble singing and a highly valued clinician at numerous vocal festivals around the world.
 She has been representing the USA as a judge for the International A Cappella Competition “vokal.total” in Graz, Austria since 2011, was a member of the 2017 jury at Vocal Asia, worked with a highly acclaimed jury in Korea, and has recently become a regular coach at the groundbreaking Black Forest Voices Festival.
 Touring the globe over the last 35 years, Kim Nazarian has given concerts at Carnegie Hall, Lincoln Center, Kennedy Center, and the Montreal International Jazz Festival, to name a select few.
 Furthermore, Kim has conducted several All State Vocal Jazz Choirs in the US for NY, Arizona, Colorado, Washington, Maine, California, and Illinois.